Noisy Older Women (NOW)

 Noisy Older Women (NOW) is an art project that celebrates the voices of older women.
 Many older women say they feel invisible.
 People may speak for them, talk over them, or overlook them when they need help.
 These experiences are common and can make women feel unheard

-Through six workshops in June and July, 10 women have been selected to work with skilled artists to create an Embroidery Circle artwork.
+Through six workshops, 10 women have been selected to work with skilled artists to create an Embroidery Circle artwork.
 Each piece will reflect their experience of being heard, or not heard, as older women.
 The artworks will be on display at the Gallery at Melton Library & Learning Hub from October to December.

 The project will provide an opportunity for a group of local elder women to support their creativity, create new friendships, and build their confidence to advocate for issues around gendered ageism.
 It will also allow us to raise our community's awareness of gendered ageism, particularly amongst those aged 60+.